 Our brains are wired for stories.
 Therefore, the stories we integrate with our data can create more actionable information.
 Before writing another traditional 20 (or 50) page evaluation report, put on your communication and data storytelling hat, and join us for this online learning program that will teach you how to transform data and findings into visual stories that are cogent, engaging, and true to your analysis.

 The Data Storytelling course is delivered in two virtual, instructor-led modules.
-Click on the module titles below to read about each one.
 Classes will take place online via Adobe Connect or Zoom.
 Certificates of completion will be provided at the end of the course to all participants who have successfully completed the modules.

 Module 1: Effective Data Storytelling